ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 ### 2.4.
 Popular known vulnerabilities

+There are basically two kind of vulnerabilities: Vulnerable algorithms and vulnerable implementations.
+Vulnerable algorithms may be due to actual bugs/flaws in algorithms.
+As time lapses the algorithms get old and hence may also become vulnerable.
+There are always vulnerable implementations no matter what the subject is.
+In case of TLS the number of vulnerable implementations are especially important to be kept as small as possible because of the importance of the protocol.
+There are several kind of vulnerable implementations that can be and have been made: checking certificates incorrectly, bugs in the libraries/programs, etc.

 Most common attacks against TLS connections are Snooping, Man-in-the-middle, Injection and Buffer/numeric overflows[47]:
 <pre>
 Snooping attacks:                  Attacker sniffs the data in transit.